Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Hopf-Galois extensions, Hopf algebroids, and Hopf-Galois comodules

 \begin{definition} Let $(\mathcal{H}, R)$ be a left bialgebroid and let $M$ be a left $\cH$-comodule with its {\em natural} left resp.\ {\em induced} right $R$-action written $ r \otimes m \otimes r' \mapsto rmr' $ for $r,r' \in R$ and $m \in M$. \begin{enumerate} \compactlist{99} \item If $M$ is, in addition, a right $\cH$-module such that \begin{enumerate} \compactlist{99} \item the induced right $R$-action on $M$ as a left $\cH$-comodule {\em coincides} with the right $R$-action induced by the right $\cH$-action, that is, $m r= m\bract r$; \item the natural left $R$-action on $M$ as a left $\cH$-comodule {\em commutes} with the right $\cH$-action on $M$; \item the equation $\lambda_M(m h)=\lambda_M(m)\Delta(h)$ holds as a product in $\cH \times_R M$, \end{enumerate} then we call $M$ a \textit{right-left Hopf module} over $\cH$, and write $M\in{}^\mathcal{H}\!\mathcal{M}_\mathcal{H}$. \item If $M$ is, in addition, a left $\cH$-module such that \begin{enumerate} \compactlist{99} \item the natural left $R$-action on $M$ as a left $\cH$-comodule {\em coincides} with the left $R$-action induced by the left $\cH$-action, that is, $r m = r \lact m$; \item the induced right $R$-action on $M$ as a left $\cH$-comodule {\em commutes} with the left $\cH$-action on $M$; \item the equation $\lambda_M(hm)=\gD(h) \lambda_M(m)$ holds as a product in $\cH \times_R M$, \end{enumerate} then we call $M$ a \textit{left-left Hopf module} over $\cH$, and write $M\in{}^\mathcal{H}_\mathcal{H}\mathcal{M}$. \end{enumerate} \end{definition}

 \begin{remark} Condition (b) in part (ii) is actually redundant as this follows from (c), in striking contrast to the respective requirements in part (i), where it is needed to guarantee well-definedness.
-We wrote it this way to have a symmetric picture; however, this reveals a certain structural difference between right-left and left-left Hopf modules in the bialgebroid case. \end{remark}
+We wrote it this way to have a symmetric picture; however, this reveals a certain structural difference between left-left and right-left Hopf modules in the bialgebroid case: while ${}_\cH \mathcal{M}$ for a left bialgebroid is a monoidal category, $\cM_\cH$ is not.
+This allows to define ${}^\mathcal{H}_\mathcal{H}\mathcal{M}$ as the category of left $\cH$-comodules in ${}_\mathcal{H}\mathcal{M}$, while additional compatibility conditions have to be enforced in order to define ${}^\mathcal{H}\!\mathcal{M}_\mathcal{H}$. \end{remark}

 If a (say) left-left Hopf module is, in addition, a Hopf-Galois comodule in the sense of Definition \ref{minestra} that the corresponding Galois map is invertible, then we can add a technical statement that will be needed later on: